yariksav/vuelidator/README.md

 # Vuelidator

-### This package will hwlp you to validate your datas in vue components
+### This package will help you to validate your datas in vue components

 <p align="center">
   <a href="https://www.npmjs.org/package/vuetify-dialog">